opencv/opencv_zoo/README.md

 ***Important Notes***:
 - The time data that shown on the following tables presents the time elapsed from preprocess (resize is excluded), to a forward pass of a network, and postprocess to get final results.
-- The time data that shown on the following tables is averaged from a 100-time run.
+- The time data that shown on the following tables is the median of benchmark runs.
 - View [benchmark/config](./benchmark/config) for more details on benchmarking different models.

 <!--